 Now you’ve got your new expenses management software solution in place, what’s next?

 There are some cultural aspects that should be considered.
 It’s important that the system is not seen as ‘forced’ on users and that it becomes a wedge between finance and claimants.
 Remember the system is just the tool, it’s only when people use it that the business benefits are realised so it is important to gain ‘buy in’.

 To support the introduction of your expenses management system, it’s advised that you also update and refresh your Expenses Policy.
 Rules and guides designed for a paper-based system are unlikely to be getting the best out of a new digital system.
 With a revised policy in place, all claimants and administrators clearly understand the limits of allowable expenses and the processes involved in making a claim.
 Sometimes this step can be overlooked, reviewing what employees can and can’t claim can often form the largest proportion of the project.

 We are all in some way resistant to change.
 The introduction of an EMS, new working processes and a refreshed Expenses Policy are likely to invite some criticism initially.
 It may be useful to appoint one of the finance team as a system champion, or ‘go to’ person that is the first port of call for every query.

 The champion’s role

-Part of this role should include advocacy for the benefits, reinforcing that this change will make everyone’s life easier, and investing a little time to begin with will pay dividends very soon.
+Part of this role should include advocacy for the benefits, reinforcing that this change will make everyone’s life easier, and investing a little time up front will pay dividends very soon.

-Those employees who have been able to exploit the weaknesses of a paper-based system will find no hiding place with an effective digital system.
-Over time, as the system beds in and users experience the benefits of cultural change, behavior modification will lead to acceptance and cultural issues will effectively fade from prominence.
+The statistical 40% that may have been able to abuse the paper system will find it more difficult to continue any fraudulent activity.
+Over time, as the system beds in and users experience the benefits of cultural change, behaviour modification will lead to acceptance and cultural issues will effectively fade from prominence.
 An expenses management system’s purpose is to provide a fair and simple way to manage expenses.